La Conner, Washington: Geography

 La Conner is located along the Swinomish Channel, across from the Swinomish Indian Reservation on Fidalgo Island, in western Skagit County.
 The Rainbow Bridge, a steel arch bridge, connects La Conner to the Swinomish Indian Reservation.
 The town is north of Skagit Bay and is connected to nearby highways by local roads.
 The center of town, known as "the Hill", roughly bounded by Second, Morris and Commercial streets and the Swinomish Channel, is a historic district and is listed on the National Register of Historic Places.

 According to the United States Census Bureau, the town has a total area of 0.51 sqmi, of which, 0.41 sqmi is land and 0.10 sqmi is water.

 Economy

 La Conner is located at the edge of the Skagit Valley, the largest tulip-growing region in the world and host of an annual tulip festival in April.
-Other crops grown in the area include strawberries and wheat.
+Other crops grown in the area include potatoes, vegetable seed and grain.